mlvnedward/n8n-Installation-with-SSL-and-Auto-Update/README.md

 # Automatic System Update, Upgrade, and Reboot with Cron

 This guide outlines how to automatically update, upgrade, and restart your system using cron jobs on Ubuntu.
-The cron job will run daily without requiring manual intervention.
+The cron job will run weekly without requiring manual intervention.

 ## Steps to Set Up